IngeborgArdoe/training/foundation/exercise-06-1.md

 You will now make a simple Action, "Change Responsible for Contact" that can take one or more Contacts as input, and change their Resposible.
 #### Data Sources
 a.
 Contact - an unbounded datasource for which we will choose new responsible for.
    i.
-Let the cardinality be Unbounded, and set the privacy to not Private (Private unchecked).
+Let the cardinality be Unbounded, and set the Data Flow to input/output.
    *Guidance: Right-click in the upper-left pane -> Add -> Object.
 Select «Contact».
-In the bottom pane (General) uncheck Private.
+In the bottom pane change data flow to input/output.

 b.
 Data Source:  User - a "One"-data source which will represent the new Responsible.*
       i.
-Add the Data Source User with cardinality One and Private checked.
+Add the Data Source User with cardinality One.
+This data source should have Data Flow: Private.

 #### Actions - Choose new responsible